motdotla/writings/articles/beginners-guide-to-sendgrid-parse-api.md

 ## Introduction

-In this tutorial, I am going to show you step by step how to setup your first SendGrid Parse API implementation.
+In this tutorial, I am going to show you how to setup your first SendGrid Parse API implementation.

-Sometimes, it helps to just have a full working example so I've created one for you.
+Sometimes, it helps to have a full working example so I've created one for you.
 It's called [sendgrid-parse-api-example](https://github.com/scottmotte/sendgrid-parse-api-example), it's built in Node.js, and you can find it [here](https://github.com/scottmotte/sendgrid-parse-api-example).

 We are going to use it in this tutorial to speed up your learning process.
+It is also great for hackathons where you need to move fast.

 ## Guide